 Photoshoot of various Olympic-level athletes by Howard Schartz and Beverly Ornstein titled “The Athlete”.
 (SOURCE: Nina Matsumoto)

-CP is a nationally run program directed by Canada Basketball and delivered by the provinces.
-Its mandate is essentially to identify and develop athletes – between the ages of 12 and 17 – with national team potential.
+For almost 10 years, I was fortunate to coach in, and contribute to the growth of, Canada Basketball’s Centre for/de Performance (or “CP” as everyone in Canada fondly references it).
+At the time, CP was a nationally run program directed by Canada Basketball and delivered by the provinces.
+Its mandate was to identify and develop athletes – between the ages of 12 and 17 – with national team potential.

-The CP identification process is geared toward targeting young athletes with athleticism and height.
-At least, that’s how I have tended to framed it over the years.
-Once ID’d, we train for skill and complement their ‘athletic’ base with the expertise of many sport scientists.
+At that time I was involved with CP, the talent identification process was geared toward targeting young athletes with athleticism and height.
+At least, that’s how I tended to frame it over the years.
+Once ID’d, we would then train for skill and complement their ‘athletic’ base with the expertise of many sport scientists.

-That said, with limited resources to provide to network ID’ing coaches, it’s still a bit of a “Get ‘em to me tall, mobile with broad, square shoulders… and, I’ll do the rest!” type of mentality.
+We had limited resources.
+In many ways it was a bit of a “Get ’em to us tall, mobile with broad, square shoulders… and, we’ll do the rest!” type of mentality.

 The word “athlete” is a bit of an abstraction.
 It means different things to different people—even within the same sport.

-For many, athleticism thought of as the person who can out run, out jump, out ‘do’ their opponent.
-Yet, even in this train of thought, there are different types of athletes.
-For example, leapers versus jumpers.
+For many, athleticism is thought of as the person who can out run, out jump, out power their opponent – with their athletic or physical prowess.
+Yet, even within this type of thinking, there are different types of athletes.

-You had ballers we use to call jumpers.
+Growing up, a leaper was basketball player who used a one-foot-take-off when attacking the rim.
+They could fly.
+Think, Dr. J. For this type of athlete, leaping distance is their claim to fame.
+On the flip side, you also had ballers we used to call jumpers.
 These were the two-foot dunkers.
 That had, “hops” as it’s said today.
 Remember, The Human Highlight Reel, Dominique Wilkins?
 Or, Baby Jordan, Harold Minor?
 Always off two.
-They had “vert”.
+They had “hops” or “vert”.

 I’m sure others have their own tags for what I’m talking about.
 Nevertheless, hopefully you get my drift.